-- A voluntary assumed name (aka DBA) allows you to operate your business under a name different than the business's true legal name while maintaining your liability protection.
+- A voluntary assumed name (aka ‘doing business as’ or DBA) allows you to operate your business under a name other than the business's true legal name while maintaining your liability protection.
 DBAs can be helpful when your business's legal name is not a good consumer facing brand name or if you want to operate several businesses with different names under one legal entity.
 Most states require you to file a special form to connect a DBA with your legal entity.

-- A Federal Trademark can protect your business at the federal or national level against people using your brand name.
+- A Federal Trademark can protect your business at the federal level against other people trying to use your brand name.

-- A domain name is simply your business’s website address.
+- A domain name is simply your business’s website address and does not give you automatic rights for that name.
 While most businesses have websites and strive to have a domain name that matches their brand name, websites are not required by law and your domain name does not necessarily have to match the business's true legal name or DBA exactly.

 Rather than stressing and guessing, sign up for Launch by LegalShield.
 A provider attorney will conduct a business name search to make sure the name you want is available and won’t infringe on existing copyrights or trademarks.
-Once you have decided on a naming strategy, a provider attorney will file the appropriate paperwork to help you prepare to launch.
+Once you have decided on a naming strategy, a provider attorney will file the appropriate paperwork to help you prepare to start your business.

 Enjoying the legal protections and tax benefits legal business entities provide requires you to jump through a few additional hoops.
 A Federal Tax Identification Number, also known as an Employer Identification Number (EIN), allows you to open a business bank account, file federal taxes separate from your personal taxes, apply for business licenses and permits and legally hire employees.
-It’s a critical opportunity to start and maintain your business over the long-term while allowing for scalability.
+It’s critical to starting and maintaining your business over the long-term while allowing for scalability.

 Depending on your state and industry, your business may require additional business licenses and permits.
 Common licenses and permits include general business licenses, sales tax licenses, health department permits and liquor licenses.

-- How do you get tax id number?
+- How do you get a tax ID number?

 - Which licenses and permits are required federally and at the state or local level?